rk-izak/DATA72000-IBE/outputs/README.md

 - **haiku_tests.ipynb**: Notebook for testing Claude model outputs.
 - **sonnet_tests.ipynb**: Another notebook used for testing similar models **`(UNUSED)`**.

 > **Note:** Refer to these notebooks to rerun the tests or to see detailed steps on how the tests were conducted or see exact model snapshots used.
-Also refer to `../utils/automatic_tester.py` to understand the process better if needed.
+Also refer to `../utils/automatic_tester.py` to understand the process better if needed, and see relevant prompts used for different tasks (also see the main `report.pdf`).